#

 A word on vitamin B12

 People with MTHFR SNPs can also become deficient in vitamin B12, which your body needs to process folate properly.
-Vitamin B12 is crucial for your brain, nervous system and also your red and white blood cell formation.
+Vitamin B12 is crucial for you and your baby’s brain, nervous system and also your red and white blood cell formation.
 Therefore, it is important to ensure your diet is rich in natural sources of B12 such as beef (grass-fed), feta cheese, fish, liver, and sardines.

-Some people also benefit from vitamin B12 supplementation given alongside the folate support and again your practitioner can identify if a deficiency is present.
 Supplementing folate on its own can mask a B12 deficiency and this is why it is important to test at the outset and to retest from time to time.
 Again, in most cases a methylated form of B12 such as methyl cobalamin (methyl B12) would be more helpful than cyanocobalamin which is the form used in most standard vitamin supplements.
 By supplementing with active forms of theses crucial vitamins, we may be able to bypass metabolic glitches and support optimal B12 and folate requirements.

-So, as you can see, MTHFR SNP’s can play a significant role in the development of chronic disease.
-However, more importantly with some tests and knowledge we can address the possible root causes of these disease states, and better still have a positive strategy to help prevent such outcomes.
-MTHFR mutations affects most of us directly or indirectly so please share this post and let this knowledge empower good health.
+So, as you can see, MTHFR SNP’s can play a significant role in the development of fertility and pregnancy related health concerns as well as the formation of a healthy baby and maternal mental health.
+However, more importantly with some tests and knowledge we can address the possible root causes of these problems, and better still have a positive strategy to help prevent such negative outcomes.